otris/ews-cpp/README.md

 `include/ews/` directory wherever you may like.

-To build the accompanied tests with debugging symbols and Address Sanitizer enabled do something like this
+To build the accompanied tests with debugging symbols and Address Sanitizer enabled do something like this:

 ```bash
 cmake -DCMAKE_BUILD_TYPE=Debug -DENABLE_ASAN=ON /path/to/source